-We let $\Ccat$ and $\Calg$ denote the categories of $C^{*}$-categories (and functors) and $C^{*}$-algebras.
+We let $\Calg^{\la}$ {$\Calg^{\la}$} denote the large category of (possibly non-unital) small $C^{*}$-algebras and (not necessarily unit preserving) homomorphisms.
+Note that in contrast $\Calg$ is the small full subcategory of {$\Calg^{\la}$} of very small $C^{*}$-algebras.

 A $C^{*}$-algebra can be considered as a $C^{*}$-category with a single object.
-This provides an inclusion $\Calg\to \Ccat$.
+This provides an inclusion $\Calg^{\la}\to \Ccat$.
 It fits into an adjunction The functor $A^{f}$ {$A^{f}$} has first been introduced by Joachim \cite{joachimcat}.
-Even if $\bC$ is a unital $C^{*}$-category the $C^{*}$-algebra $A^{f}(\bC)$ is non-unital in general (e.g., if $\bC$ has infinitley many objects).
+Even if $\bC$ is a unital $C^{*}$-category the $C^{*}$-algebra $A^{f}(\bC)$ is non-unital in general.
+This happens, e.g.\ in the case when $\bC$ has infinitly many objects.
 Because of this fact we need the context of non-unital $C^{*}$-categories in order to present $A^{f}$ as a left-adjoint.

 \begin{rem} In the following we describe $A^{f}$ explicitly.
 The {functor $A^{f}$} associates to a $C^{*}$-category~$\bC$ a $C^{*}$-algebra $A^{f}(\bC)$.
 The unit of the adjunction is a functor $\bC\to A^{f}(\bC)$ between $C^{*}$-categories.
 The superscript $f$ stands for free which distinguishes the algebra from another $C^{*}$-algebra $A(\bC)$ associated to $\bC$ which is simpler, but not functorial in $\bC$.
 We will discuss $A(\bC)$ later.